theprantadutta/tiny_state/README.md

 ### `reset`

-The `reset` method reverts a state to its initial default value.
+Reverts a state to its initial default value.

 ```dart
 tinyState.reset('counter');